Never a good time for the mower self-drive to quit, my yard is hilly and I just can’t imagine pushing my Honda for an hour and a half.

 - If on inspection you find both belt and drive cable in place, the problem may lie with the axle pins, drive gear, wheels or the axle may have failed.
 Testing and repairing axle pins, gears and wheels are all covered in the “Self drive troubleshooting video” here.

-Can you pull a lawn mower backwards?
-You can pull a mower backwards, but the quality of cut will be poor.
-If your mower drive cable is over adjusted, the mower won’t pull backwards.
-Release drive cable tension by turning the adjuster until the mower will pull backwards.
+Can you pull a lawnmower backward?
+You can pull a mower backward, but the quality of the cut will be poor.
+If your mower drive cable is over-adjusted, the mower won’t pull backward.
+Release drive cable tension by turning the adjuster until the mower will pull backward.